-In our discourse on beginnings we find it necessary to speak in a temporal framework.
-The creator is considered to be prior to what is created, but the priority is actually not temporal.
-The relationship is metaphysical not temporal.
+The notion of time necessarily enters into the discussion of creation and origins.
+We conceive of the creator as prior to what is created, but the priority is metaphysical not temporal.
 To be created out of nothing does not mean that the creature is first nothing and then something.
 It means that the creature has a dependent existence.
-Ancient philosophers of nature thought that the universe was eternal in the sense that it had no beginning.
-Some cosmologists propose that the very notion of temporality is a subsidiary concept.
-Neither view challenges the fundamental metaphysical truth that the universe is created.
-Some also propose that there is "eternal inflation," an endless series of universes within universes.
-Still, all such universes would require created universe.
-For, even if the universe had no temporal beginning, it still would depend upon a creator for its very being.
-The radical dependence on a fundamental source of being as the "cause" of being is what creation means.
+The question as to whether the universe had a beginning in time or is eternal in the sense that it had no beginning is not relevant to understanding creation.
+In either case the universe is created, i.e., is dependent for its existence.
+Cosmologists consider space and time as intrinsic parameters of the universe and some propose that the very notion of temporality is a subsidiary concept.
+Some even propose that there is "eternal inflation," an endless series of universes within universes.
+All of these universes would be dependent for their existence and would, therefore, be created.
+The universe might have no beginning and no end.
+It is still created.
+Creation fundamentally expresses the dependence of all that is, whether its existence is eternal or temporal, on a fundamental source of being.

-To affirm creation or to deny it on the basis of scientific theories represents a fundamental misunderstanding of both origins and creation.
-The Big Bang described by modern cosmologists is not creation.
+The natural sciences speak of origins and not of creation.
+The Big Bang described in various ways by modern cosmologists is not creation.
 The evolution of life in the universe is not creation.
-Creation is not one of the ways in which the universe itself or life in it might have come to be.
+A search for the ways in which the universe itself or life in it might have come to be is a search for origins and is the proper task of the sciences.
 Creation speaks to the ultimate reason for the existence of all things.
-The natural sciences seek for the ways in which things came to be, their origins.
-It is mistaken, therefore, to conclude that there are implications for a creator if the universe is completely self-contained, with no singularities or boundaries, and completely described by a unified theory.
-One mistake which is made by those who use scientific theories to deny creation is the old error of thinking that to create means to be an agent cause of change.
+It is mistaken, therefore, to conclude that there are implications for a creator if the universe is eternal, is completely self-contained, with no singularities or boundaries, and completely described by a unified theory.
+To use scientific theories to deny creation or a creator is a fundamental failure to distinguish between existence and changes in existing beings.